Student Leadership Conference:

 The SLC is committed to centering the voices, wisdom, and experiences of college students with intellectual disability.
 The SLC is open to all students, with an emphasis on young adults who are transitioning into college and current college students.
 The focus is on students with intellectual disability and their peers, including traditionally enrolled friends, classmates, and mentors.

 Have any questions about the Student Leadership Conference or want to get involved?
-Contact Sara Jo Soldovieri at sjsoldov@syr.edu.
+Contact Nikkia Borowski at ndborows@syr.edu.

 Conference Topics